Rule 5101:2-5-09 | Personnel and prohibited convictions for employment.

 (O) A conviction of, or plea of guilty to, an offense listed in appendix A to this rule shall not prevent a prospective employee's hire if the person has been granted an unconditional pardon for the offense pursuant to Chapter 2967. of the Revised Code or the conviction or guilty plea has been set aside pursuant to law.
 "Unconditional pardon" includes a conditional pardon with respect to which all conditions have been performed or have transpired.

-(1) The agency is to request a check of the child abuse and neglect registry of any other state a prospective employee has resided in the five years immediately prior to the date of the criminal records check as required by division (A) of section 2151.86 of the Revised Code.
+(1) The agency is to obtain a check of the child abuse and neglect registry of any other state a prospective employee has resided in the five years immediately prior to the date of the criminal records check as required by division (A) of section 2151.86 of the Revised Code.
 The process can be found at: http://centerforchildwelfare.fmhi.usf.edu/ChildProtective/AdamWalsh.pdf.

 (1) The individual's alleged perpetrator results show a finding of substantiated abuse or neglect within the past ten years.